open-mmlab/mmagic/docs/en/3_model_zoo.md

 - Number of configs: 40

-- Number of papers: 16
+- Number of algorithms: 16

   - [BasicVSR](/configs/basicvsr/README.md) Basicvsr: The Search for Essential Components in Video Super-Resolution and Beyond